Politics: The Latest Political News, Polls & Election Results

 Next

-Ricky Carioti / The Washington Post via Getty Images
+Erik McGregor / Pacific Press/LightRocket via Getty Images

+On the Last Day to Get Obamacare, Its Fate Is Still Uncertain

-M. Sprague / AFP - Getty Images, file
+STEFANIE LOOS / AFP - Getty Images

 World